kinuris/kaupod-system/docs/CLIENT_USER_MANUAL.md

 **Q: How much do services cost?**
 A:
 - Testing Kit: ₱470.00 (includes kit, delivery, and processing)
-- Expert Consultation: ₱700.00 (includes platform and expert fees)
+- Plus Plan: ₱700.00 (includes platform and expert fees)

 **Q: How long does kit delivery take?**
 A: Typically 2-3 business days, depending on location and availability.